 3. Salted butter vs. unsalted butter

-Butter is available both with and without salt.
-The salt is added for extra flavor and to help preserve it so it has a longer shelf life.
+Butter is available both with or without salt.
+The salt is added for extra flavour and to help preserve it so it has a longer shelf life.

 4. Use your kitchen scissors